 Children's Hospitals can be places of noticeable tension, where the struggles, fears and hopes of patients, families and staff make for a stressful experience.
 At a time like this, people realize that healing goes beyond curing the body.
 At various children's hospital locations, The Art For Life Foundation offers various arts programs to pick up where medicine stops to help guide patients through recovery.
 Now in our 15th year with locations in eight states and Washington, DC our Art for Life programs have become an integral part of several children's hospital services and are recognized throughout these organizations as an important adjunct to educational, developmental, recreational and psychosocial support services.
 Our programs provide inclusive, interactive, therapeutic art activities that help normalize the hospital experience for kids.
 All patients are encouraged to participate, regardless of physical limitations.
 Our programs work either in a group environment or in one-on-one sessions with the objective to provide a nurturing and inspirational creative experience to every child.
 Not all of our programs are in children's hospitals.
 We work with a juvenile courthouse and with a childrens hospice/respite location, however all of our programs work with children using art as an effective tool - empowering them and often times their siblings and family members - to actively participate in their own healing process.

-We exist and rely on donations to do our work.
+We rely on donations to fund our programs.
 Please send donations to us at Art for Life Foundation, PO Box 162, Clayton, CA 94517 or click our online donation button below.
+Many corporations have matching donation programs.
+Check with your HR department to see if yours does!
 Thank you!

 In 2004 Art for Life was inducted into the Bertha Wright Society at Children's Hospital, Oakland.
 The award.
 We have been helping children at this hospital since 1998.
 See our 85 foot tile wall at Children's Hospital, Oakland here.